 In 1990, I was a student at UC Santa Barbara.
 It was a beautiful time in my young life, and I knew then I was a very lucky girl to be where I was - in a place that was basically a beach with a great town and university, 75 degrees and sunny most of the year, 3,000 miles away from home.
 I loved this time of physical independence.
 I was in such a rush to grow up, and I knew succeeding in school on my own, I would be making great strides toward that.
 I tried lots of new things, had lots of fun, made good friends, did well enough in school, developed my passion for voting rights, fell in love, and well, got cancer.
 Cervical cancer at 21.

 Like many girls, I was on the pill, and went to the doctor on a regular basis, so I had a relationship with my Dr. at school, and also my ob/gyn back home in RI.
-The decision was made for treatment, which included radiation and surgery, and it all went fine, but it was painful, like the worst cramps you ever get when you have a period, child-birth-like even, I'm told, but constant.
+The decision was made for treatment, which included radiation and surgery, and it all went fine, but it was painful, like the worst cramps you ever could get when you have a period, child-birth-like even, I'm told, but constant.
 So yay pharmaceuticals, right?
 Nope, not for this girl.
 I took the painkillers and I was a total basket case, and that was unacceptable.
 I like to be present, in the moment.
 That is not possible on pharmaceuticals.

 It was in my whining to my CA doctor that she suggested I smoke pot for the pain and forgo the pharmaceuticals.
 I laughed out loud and felt very much the provincial New England girl as she talked to me about cannabis and its medicinal properties.
 Honestly, up until that point, all I had seen was stoners who were high all the time, and people who smoked at parties in conjunction of course, with alcohol.
 This was a whole new thought about pot and what it really was.
 And so I tried it.
 And it was more effective than the pharmaceuticals, and I didn't feel all loopy and drugged, which as I understand it, the pot is going to the pain, so you don't feel all high and out of it.